 S.No.
-Characteristic Blood Lymph

-(i) Colour Red in colour Colourless

-(ii) Components Consists of plasma, erythrocytes, leucocytes and platelets.
+Characteristic Blood Lymph (i) Colour Red in colour Colourless (ii) Components Consists of plasma, erythrocytes, leucocytes and platelets.
 Contains several plasma proteins and high concentration of calcium and phosphorus.
 Consists of plasma and leucocytes only.
-Contains fewer plasma proteins and low concentration of calcium and phosphorus.

-Differences between blood and lymph are as follows:

-(iii) Direction of flow Path of circulation is heart to body organs and from body organs back to heart.
-Path of circulation is body tissues to heart. -- ------- ---------------------- --- ---
+Contains fewer plasma proteins and low concentration of calcium and phosphorus. (iii) Direction of flow Path of circulation is heart to body organs and from body organs back to heart.
+Path of circulation is body tissues to heart.

-- 22. Osmoregulation is the process of regulating the water content and ion concentration in the body.
-It is an important process particularly in relation to the habitat in which the organisms live.
-For example, the organisms living in fresh water take up large amount of water through their skin or mouth.
-Excess water must be removed in order to survive.
-Similarly, marine and terrestrial animals need to conserve water.
-Thus, osmoregulation is important because the water content of body cells must be in accordance with their surrounding media. - 23. (a) Amoeba engulf its food by forming pseudopodia around it.
-When the food gets completely surrounded from all the sides the tips of encircling pseudopodia fuse with each other and the food is encaptured along with a few lysosomes into the cell in the form of a bag called food vacuole.

-(b) Veins have thin walls as compared to arteries because blood in the veins flows under low pressure and have valves to prevent backflow of blood.

-(c) The main significances of having four chambered heart are:

-(i) It supplies more oxygen to meet energy needs of birds and mammals.

-(ii) There is no mixing of oxygenated and deoxygenated blood.

-(iii) Efficiency of body organs increases, as oxygenated blood is supplied to them.

-24. Xylem tracheids and vessels are two water conducting tissues present in plants that help in rapid movement of water.
+- 32. (a) Amoeba engulf its food by forming pseudopodia around it.
+When the food gets completely surrounded from all the sides the tips of encircling pseudopodia fuse with each other and the food is encaptured along with a few lysosomes into the cell in the form of a bag called food vacuole. - (b) Veins have thin walls as compared to arteries because blood in the veins flows under low pressure and have valves to prevent backflow of blood. - (c) The main significances of having four chambered heart are: - (i) It supplies more oxygen to meet energy needs of birds and mammals. - (ii) There is no mixing of oxygenated and deoxygenated blood. - (iii) Efficiency of body organs increases, as oxygenated blood is supplied to them. - 33.
+Xylem tracheids and vessels are two water conducting tissues present in plants that help in rapid movement of water.
 In xylem tissue, vessels and tracheids of the roots, stems and leaves are interconnected to form a continuous system of water conducting channels reaching all parts of the plant.

 Minerals and water needed by the plants are absorbed by roots.
 The root hairs absorb water from the soil by the process of osmosis and take in minerals by the process of diffusion.
-Thus, a difference in concentration of ions is created between the roots and the soil which enables the water to enter into roots to compensate the difference in concentration.
+Thus, a difference in concentration Life Processes 5 of ions is created between the roots and the soil which enables the water to enter into roots to compensate the difference in concentration.
 The water, alongwith dissolved minerals from root hairs, passes into xylem vessels through cells of the cortex, endodermis and pericycle and then ascent of sap (i.e., upward movement of water and mineral salts from roots to the aerial parts of the plant against the gravitational force) takes place from xylem of the roots to the xylem of stem and leaves through vessels and tracheids.
 Evaporation of water molecules from the cells of leaves creates a suction which pulls the water from xylem cells.